bank-vaults/secret-sync/README.md

 ## Features

-- Seamless integration with a variety of secret storage systems (stores)
+- Simple integration with a variety of secret storage systems
-- User-friendly API for defining synchronization actions on a secret-level
+- User-friendly API to facilitate interaction between different storage systems
-- Advanced templating capabilities for defining and transforming secrets
+- Pipeline-like syntax for defining synchronization actions on a secret level
-- Facilitate interaction between stores using Golang packages or the CLI
+- Advanced templating capabilities for transforming secrets

 | **Supported store**                | **Status** |
 |------------------------------------|------------|